 To Participate in the Plaque Program:

 Homeowners interested in participating in this program are responsible for researching the history of their building.
 If, for any reason, you are unable to conduct the research yourself, the OPRF Museum can do it for you at the rate of $25 per hour.
-Please contact us directly to schedule your research appointment or to engage us to research for you.

 Please note that this program is not affiliated with the Village of Oak Park Landmark Program or the Village of River Forest Landmark Program.